Arthur W. Radford: Foreign military policy

 While Radford remained Eisenhower's principal adviser for the budget, they differed on matters of foreign policy.
 Radford advocated the use of nuclear weapons and a firm military and diplomatic stance against China.
 Early in his tenure, he suggested to Eisenhower a preventive war against China or the Soviet Union while the U.S. possessed a nuclear advantage and before it became entangled in conflicts in the Far East.
 Eisenhower immediately dismissed this idea.

 After France requested U.S. assistance for its beleaguered force at Dien Bien Phu in 1954, Radford suggested an aggressive stance toward the Viet Minh by promoting Operation Vulture in which 60 U.S. Air Force B-29 Superfortress bombers would conduct airstrikes on Viet Minh positions.
-Radford even believed in the U.S. threaten it with nuclear weapons, like earlier with the Chinese in Korea.
+Radford called for the United States to use tactical nuclear weapons to prevent the fall of Dien Ben Phu.
 He also advocated U.S. military intervention in the 1955 First Taiwan Strait Crisis and the 1956 Suez Crisis, but Eisenhower favored diplomatic approaches and threats of force.